anjankumarayyadapu/BCS/_pages/Additional Sub-Criterion.md

 Automated governance policies reduced compliance risk by 35%, ensuring adherence to GDPR, HIPAA, and SOC 2.

-#### 🏆 Recognition & Awards:

-My efforts were recognized internally and externally, earning me a Commitment Award for driving customer success & platform adoption.

 By optimizing Cloudera’s platform, automating data pipelines, and enabling AI-driven analytics, I empowered financial and healthcare organizations to extract more value from their data.
 This initiative not only enhanced scalability, efficiency, and security but also transformed decision-making capabilities, positioning these clients for sustained growth and innovation. 🚀